 Scholarship Opportunities for Students with Disabilities

-The McKay Scholarships for Students with Disabilities Program, originally created in 1999, provides scholarships for eligible students with disabilities to attend an eligible public or private school of their choice.
-Students with disabilities include K-12 students who are documented as having an intellectual disability; a speech or language impairment; a hearing impairment, including deafness; a visual impairment, including blindness; a dual sensory impairment; an orthopedic impairment, an other health impairment, an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; a traumatic brain injury; a developmental delay; or autism spectrum disorder.
+The McKay Scholarships for Students with Disabilities Program, created in 1999, provides scholarships for eligible students with disabilities to attend an eligible public or private school of their choice.
+Students with disabilities include K-12 students who are documented as having an intellectual disability; a speech or language impairment; a hearing impairment, including deafness; a visual impairment, including blindness; a dual sensory impairment; an orthopedic impairment, another health impairment, an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; a traumatic brain injury; a developmental delay; or autism spectrum disorder.

 Florida Access Project

 Access Points are alternate achievement standards built to target the salient content of the Florida Standards.
 They are designed to contribute to a fully aligned system of content, instruction, and assessment.
-All access points are intended to allow fluid movement as students grow in competency.
+All-access points are intended to allow fluid movement as students grow in competency.